digitizetechacademy/emenu/README.md

-# apnichanderi-digi-menu
+# eMenu
-Apni Chanderi Digital Menu
+A digital menu application.